 • Goal 1.
-Freshmen students demonstrated a more than 25% improvement, from 26.9% to 68.97%, in their knowledge of evolutionary principles.
-At the end of the next semester, freshman scored 56.8%.
+Freshmen students demonstrated a more than 25% improvement, from 23.2% to 79.3%, in their knowledge of evolutionary principles.
+At the end of the next semester, freshman scored 63.5%.
 From the test results of graduating seniors, this knowledge appears to be retained fairly well.
-Seniors performed very similarly to the students who had freshly studied evolutionary principles, 69.2%.
+Seniors performed very similarly to the students who had freshly studied evolutionary principles, 69.4%.
 Green light.

-Biology faculty are successfully showing how evolution is incorporated into their majors courses, with over 85% demonstrating how courses directly relate to evolutionary concepts.
+Biology faculty are successfully showing how evolution is incorporated into their majors courses, with over 80% demonstrating how courses directly relate to evolutionary concepts.
+The courses that do not center around evolution are Human Anatomy and Physiology, and since we now teach both I and II every semester, our results make it appear that more of our courses are not meeting the goal.
 Green to yellow light.

-- Goal 2.
-In the fall of 2008, biology majors took 118 upper division classes that meet the criteria for goal #2, with 95.1%, earning a C- or above.
-In the spring of 2009, 116 upper level content area classes were taken, with 93.1% earning a C- or above.
-There were 32 seniors, three of whom did not successfully complete the requirements for graduation.
-We will begin to be able to assess the content area change with this year's juniors.
-The responsibility of keeping track of successful progress needs to be completed by faculty advisors, but is not at this time.
-Green to Yellow light. - Goal 3.
-Results assessing the critical skills of our students using scientific reports show that our seniors have developed the skills we feel are necessary for them to succeed in their future careers.
-The average score for evaluating paper format, design and conclusions was 13.3 and 12.6 out of 15 for fall 2008 and spring 2009.
-This exceeds the minimum cutoff value of 10 [to become 12] which indicates we are providing satisfactory instruction for students to succeed in this area.
-We were able to compare seven sets of papers from students as freshmen and seniors, and found that there was a significant mean improvement of 25%, and that all seven improved at least 20% in their rubric scores.
-Green light. - Goal 4.
-Average oral presentation scores for the 16 students in fall 2008 were 21.7, and 19.4 for the 18 students in the spring of 2009.
-This averaged to 20.5, within the criteria for a green light.
-Average poster scores were 18.31 in the fall and 14.8 in the spring, for an average of 16.4 for the year.
+• Goal 2.
+In the fall of 2011, biology majors took 76 upper division classes that meet the criteria for goal #2, with 94.5% of students earning a C- or above.
+In the spring of 2011, 95 upper level content area classes were taken, with 97.8% of students earning a C- or above.
+The responsibility of keeping track of successful progress for each student needs to be completed by faculty advisors, but is not at this time.
 Green light.

+Scores for Millikin students on the ETS biology field tests are very close to national averages (for students completing programs that choose to use the test), demonstrating that our program is effective at preparing students in biology.
+Green light.

+• Goal 3.
+Results assessing the critical skills of our students using scientific papers show that our seniors have developed the skills we feel are necessary for them to succeed in their future careers.
+The average score for evaluating the seniors' paper format, design and conclusions was 13.8 out of 15 for fall 2010 and 13.4 out of 15 for spring 2011.
+This exceeds the minimum cutoff value of 12, which indicates we are providing satisfactory instruction for students to succeed in this area.
+We were able to compare nine sets of papers from students as freshmen and seniors, and found that there was a significant mean improvement of 25% in their rubric scores.
+Green light.

+Not all students have two papers in their portfolios when they reach their senior year (discounting transfer students).
+Yellow light.

-• Although the rubrics have not been used consistently in grading, we have found that having them, and making them available within the syllabus for senior seminar, has made expectations more clear to our students and evaluation more consistent.
+• Goal 4.
+Average oral presentation scores for the 6 students in fall 2010 were 20.0, and 21.7 for the 15 students in the spring of 2011, both exceeding the 20/25 needed for a green light.
+Average poster scores were 17.4 in the fall and 16.5 in the spring, again exceeding the 15/20 criterion for a green light.
+Although the rubrics are not used consistently in grading, we have found that having them, and making them available within the syllabus for senior seminar, has made expectations more clear to our students and evaluation more consistent.
 The responsibility for instructing senior seminar rotates through the department, with a different person in charge each semester.
-With the addition of participation of all biology faculty in the scoring process for assessment, we should have more consistent data that can be used for program planning and improvement.
+With the addition of participation of more biology faculty in the scoring process for assessment, we have more consistent data that can be used for program planning and improvement.